 - how to display the statistical values

 Keep in mind, however, that data won't appear yet for time periods that haven't ended.
 Data aggregated per day is collected based on UTC days and each day's data becomes available around 2am the following day.
 Data aggregated by hour becomes available approximately 15 minutes after the end of each hour.
 Data aggregated by minute usually becomes available two minutes after the end of the minute, but can take up to 15 minutes.
+When the most recent data for the collected time range hasn't been aggregated yet, the graphs display a drop in traffic at the end of the depicted time span.
 If your use case requires data closer to real-time, consider using the real-time stats instead.